cloudlinux/cloudlinux-doc/docs/lve_manager/README.md

 Allows to reset inode limits and show/hide end-user inode usage.

 :::tip Note
 Starting from LVE Manager 5.3.7-1 this option is available in cPanel, Plesk, and DirectAdmin.
+Before it was available only in cPanel.
 :::

 #### User interface settings